-• describe the property using a formula F

-• describe the functions and relations in F using a sequence of axioms SCheck if the sequence $(\neg F; S)$ is contradictory.
-If yes, then F follows from S semantic notion S ⊨ F (in all interpretation of axioms S formulas F is true) can, in first-order logic, too, be replaced with syntactic notion S ⊢ F (F can be derived from S)
+- describe the property using a formula F - ▶ describe the functions and relations in F using a sequence of axioms S Check if the sequence $(\neg F; S)$ is contradictory.
+If yes, then F follows from S finite time find this (in general we do not know how long it will take).

-Completeness: if F follows from S, then there is a procedure that will in finite time find this (in general we do not know how long it will take).
+Completeness: if F follows from S, then there is a procedure that will in